Mystic Mountain Railroad

 Story

-The MMRR is a back country shortline loosely set in the early 1900’s - no diesels need apply - although the discerning eye may catch a few items from a later period.
+The MMRR is a back country shortline loosely set in the early 1900’s -- although the discerning eye may catch a few items from a later period.
 Some of the GRR convention cars are from a more recent time.
 The structures are a mix of kits, pre-fab, and scratch- built.
 Notice the workers repairing the water tower at Providence and the combination water and coal tower made from an old tender at North End.
 There are some custom-built structures as well:

 • the roundhouse, turntable, station, and coal/water tower at North End yard,